Sharon Lalonde has been creating since a very early age, using all forms of artistic expression.

 Sharon began her education career teaching art, followed by thirty three years as a counsellor.
 During that time, she devoted her creative energy to designing costumes for theatrical productions.

-Since moving to the Comox Valley in British Columbia in 2012, she has been able to immerse herself in painting.
-This includes tremendous opportunities to learn from very talented and generous artists on Vancouver Island.
+Since moving to the Comox Valley in British Columbia in 2012, she has been able to immerse herself in painting and has achieved Active status with the Federation of Canadian Artists.

 The medium she chooses, is acrylic on canvas.
 She loves the challenge of representing the energy of the light through trees, the movement of the leaves or the life of the image she is painting.